Harvey Awards: History

 In 2004 and 2005, the presentation was held at the Museum of Comic and Cartoon Art MoCCA Festival in New York City.

 In 2006 the awards' presentation was moved to Baltimore Comic-Con, where it was subsequently held annually through 2016.
 During this era, Paul McSpadden served as the Harvey Awards administrator.

 Beginning on October 7, 2017, the Harvey Award ceremony was moved to the New York Comic Con.
 The first year, only a small reception honoring the legacy of Harvey Kurtzman was held, and no nominations or voting took place.
 Darwyn Cooke was posthumously awarded Harvey Awards Hall of Fame induction, presented by Adam Kubert and accepted by Cooke's widow Marsha.

 In 2018, the 30th anniversary of the awards was celebrated with a full ceremony held during the convention.
 Beginning that year, the Harvey Awards were revised to six new categories for the main awards and three possible Special Awards.
 The main award nominations go to works instead of individuals.
 The nomination process was also revamped to be done by a selection committee instead of an open vote.
 Final selection for the main awards was still done by an open vote by industry professionals.

 In 2019, the Harvey Awards gala was held on October 4, at an invite only gala in New York City during New York Comic Con.
 In addition to announcing the winners in the individual nominated categories, seven creators were inducting into the Harvey Awards Hall of Fame including Mike Mignola and Alison Bechdel.
 The inclusion of an additional five creators inducted posthumously, Will Elder, Jack Davis, Marie Severin, John Severin, and Ben Oda, served to correct past omissions.
 In regards to these additional inductees, the New York Times quoted Harvey Awards co-chair John Lind as explaining “We decided to balance the induction class with some of the past creators who may have been overlooked.”

 In October 2020, the Harvey Awards were presented during a virtual ceremony broadcast "as part of New York Comic Con and MCM Comic Con’s Metaverse, hosted by Vivek Tiwary and featuring appearances from Gene Luen Yang, Neil Gaiman, Jill Thompson and Damon Lindelof".

 Categories

 The Harvey Awards are awarded in the following categories:

 Current awards

-As of 2020, awards are presented in six main categories:
+As of 2024, awards are presented in seven main categories: